Why artists like Bruce Springsteen, John Legend and Bob Dylan are suddenly selling their catalogues

 For them, why not sell?
 Rather than leaving their family a “complex set of music rights,” artists can “leave them a large, investable financial asset,” Miller said.
 “A big pile of money.”

-But some younger artists, such as John Legend, also cashing in.
+But some younger artists, such as John Legend, are also cashing in.
 OneRepublic’s Ryan Tedder sold his catalogue to the private equity firm KKR & Co. for an estimated $200 million last year.

 It may also come down to taxes.
 In 2006, President George W. Bush signed into law a tax cut that allows musicians to treat catalogue sales as capital gains rather than ordinary income, which is taxed at a far higher rate.